 - The Black Student Organization

 Additional clubs and organizations may be found at Associated Students of the Universtiy of Nevada (ASUN) Clubs and Organizations or Graduate Student Association (GSA) Clubs and Organizations.

 The International Club (I-Club) fosters fellowship among international students, promotes dialogue towards intercultural understanding, and sponsors cultural, educational, and social programs and activities for club members and the Reno community.
 They are particularly known for their annual Night of All Nations program, receptions for new international students, and Friday night fun activities.
 If you are interested in joining or participating in the activities, please email them at firstname.lastname@example.org or you can find them on Facebook.

 We occasionally receive calls from local schools and organizations who desire international speakers.
 This offers you a wonderful opportunity to share your culture, knowledge, and experiences to enrich the community, while interacting with Americans.

-The Northern Nevada International Center (NNIC) maintains a list of international students who can be contacted to act as interpreters when we receive inquiries from the community.
-If you would be interested in being added to our list of contacts, please contact OISS (784-6874) or NNIC (784-7515).
+The Northern Nevada International Center (NNIC) Language Bank maintains a list of international students who can be contacted to act as interpreters when we receive inquiries from the community.
+If you would be interested in being added to their list of contacts, please contact NNIC at 775-784-7515 or email@example.com.